haberdashPI/Weber.jl/README.md

 - [x] create some tests
 - [x] submit the package to METADATA.jl
 - [x] use the version number of Weber.jl indicated by Pkg
+- [x] get windows install of pyxid working

 For the 0.2.x releases
+- [ ] warm up JIT compilation by running a windowless, soundless experiment during `run`.
+- [ ] get CI working.
+- [ ] create a calibration program
 - [ ] test `display` timing (using a video camera)
 - [ ] rename `display_key_codes`
-- [ ] create a calibration program
 - [ ] add remaining special keys to @key_str
+- [ ] port to linux

 For the 0.3.0 release
+- [ ] implement a loop and conditional that works across multiple trials
+- [ ] create 2AFC abstraction
+- [ ] replace interactive text input with simple Gtk window or SDL based GUI??

+For the 0.3.x release
 - [ ] edit/refine the user manual
-- [ ] create 2AFC abstraction
 - [ ] create examples to demonstrate all package features
 - [ ] allow calls to Cedrus stim tracker??
-- [ ] replace interactive text input with simple Gtk window or SDL based GUI??
-- [ ] port to linux

 For the 0.4.0 release?
 - [ ] video playback